Luigi Voltan: Production

 Returning to Stra gave Voltan many advantages over more traditional Italian shoe makers who were still bound to manual production.
 Sewing machines for leather and hides marketed by the Singer Corporation were beginning to spread throughout Italy, but these machines were too simple for mass production.
 The few shoe factories in existence at that time were extensions of craft shops rather than production lines.

 Voltan started a workshop in his native village, using American and German machinery.
 In 1904, he employed between 400 and 500 workers, producing 1,000 shoes a day.
 The mechanization of some phases of the cycle allowed him to cut costs, which lowered the price for consumers.
 It was a strategic choice.
 He created his own retail sales network so that he could sell directly to consumers and thus undercut his competitors.
 He opened shops throughout Italy prior to the First World War.
 After Giovanni Luigi, his son Emanuele ran the company, as well as his nephew Giovanni, together with his two sons Emanuele and Marco.

 The quick growth of the Voltan footwear factory was an example for others, and it was the basis for the development of the Riviera del Brenta footwear district.
 Thus, the Voltan factory became the catalyst for one of many new industries in Italy during that period.

+Currently

+Currently, the historic footwear company has been carrying on, for generations, the shoe line named Voltan dal 1898.
+The company aims to preserve the history, expertise, and craftsmanship that define the identity of the Voltan brand.
+The collection is dedicated to women’s footwear and represents a style based on class, elegance, and the tradition of Made in Italy.